APantelides/herddit/README.md

 Features:

 Add a soundcloud link for a song
 -include title, artist, genre
 -keep track of votes, createdDate, genre

 View links
 -show links with a votecount
 -upvote button
--downvote button
+-downvote button (might not be necessary)

+**If time allows**
 -organize links
 --by createdDate && votecount
 --by createdDate && randomized w/ no votecount